awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-executing-queries.md

 Here, **group\_label* *is a query group label that is listed in the WLM configuration\.

-All queries that you run after the `SET query_group` command will run as members of the specified query group until you either reset the query group or end your current login session\.
+All queries that you run after the `SET query_group` command run as members of the specified query group until you either reset the query group or end your current login session\.
 For information about setting and resetting Amazon Redshift objects, see [SET](r_SET.md) and [RESET](r_RESET.md) in the SQL Command Reference\.

 The query group labels that you specify must be included in the current WLM configuration; otherwise, the *SET query\_group* command has no effect on query queues\.